 Dexterity measures agility, eye-hand coordination, and reflex speed.
 Characters with high dexterities have bonuses to armor class, which indicates how difficult they are to hit.
-Good dexterity also gives bonuses when using missile weapons such as bows or slings.
-Dexterity of 16 or higher counters some of the minuses fighters suffer when using weapons in both hands.
+Good dexterity also gives bonuses when using missile weapons such

 Constitution measures fitness, health, and physical toughness.
 High constitution increases the number of hit points a character gets.
 Hit points measure how difficult a character is to incapacitate or kill.